smcclatchy/exp-design/_episodes/04-types-of-experiments.md

 exercises: 0
 questions:
 - "What are the features of different kinds of experiments?"
-- "What are experimental units?"
+- "What are my experimental units?"
 objectives:
 - ""
 - ""